THE PROBLEM

 The Grede Company developed a comprehensive Strategic Plan that included a new ERP system, employee training, and shop floor layout revisions along with an Integrated Marketing Communications Plan.

-The program was launched with a new Website that includes SEO options and ongoing customer retention management.
+The program was launched with a new Website that includes channel options and ongoing customer retention management.

 THE RESULT

-JONCO has enjoyed substantial growth over the first decade of the new Millennium, nearly tripling sales 2001 to 2010 despite the Great Recession.
+JONCO has enjoyed substantial growth, nearly tripling sales 2003 to 2012 despite the Great Recession.

-Social media offers a world of friend-to-friend discovery that is worth more than any media campaign on the planet.
+Social media offers a world of friend-to-friend discovery that is worth more than any prmotion campaign.
 It is a platform where people converse, share information, refer others, and research their next purchase.

 YOU need to be there.